KarlOfDuty/CustomLoadouts/README.md

                     - MICROHID
 ```

 You can add more entries by following the example above.
-I believe each config option is pretty self explanatory especially with the example above.
-The role, steamid and class can all be replaced with all.
+I believe each config option is pretty self explanatory with the example above.
+The role, steamid and class can all be replaced with `all`.
 If you have any questions, you can ask them in my discord server at the link above.

 ## Command

-`pi_reload` - Reloads the pi config.
+`cl_reload` - Reloads the cl config.